Mark Herring

-Mark Rankin Herring (born September 25, 1961) is an American lawyer and politician who served as the 47th Attorney General of Virginia from 2014 to 2022.
-A Democrat, he previously served in the Senate of Virginia since a 2006 special election, representing the 33rd district, made up of parts of Fairfax and Loudoun counties.
-In 2021, Herring lost re-election for a third term to Republican challenger Jason Miyares.
+Mark Rankin Herring (born September 25, 1961) is an American politician and lawyer who served as the 47th attorney general of Virginia from 2014 to 2022.
+A member of the Democratic Party, he previously served in the Senate of Virginia for the 33rd district, made up of parts of Fairfax and Loudoun counties, from 2006 to 2014.
+In 2021, Herring lost his bid for a third term as Attorney General to Republican state delegate Jason Miyares.

+Herring was the first Democratic Attorney General of Virginia since 1994.

 Early life and education

 Herring was born in Johnson City, Tennessee, and moved to Leesburg, Virginia at the age of 12.
 Raised by Jane Rankin Herring, a single mother, he graduated from Loudoun Valley High School in 1979 and worked in construction and many other jobs to pay for college.
 He eventually obtained a Bachelor of Arts, majoring in foreign affairs and economics at the University of Virginia.
 He also obtained a Master of Arts in foreign affairs from UVA.
 He later obtained a J.D. from the University of Richmond School of Law.